-For most travelers, San Jose takes the back seat to Costa Rica’s famous nature and wildlife.
+For most travelers, the city of San Jose takes the back seat to Costa Rica’s famous nature and wildlife.
 However, there is something to be said for the country’s capital and its unique treasures.
-There are plenty of hidden gems to be unearthed by anyone looking for a truly local experience.
+There are plenty of hidden gems in San Jose to be unearthed by anyone looking for a truly local experience.
 After all, it is home to half of the country’s entire population!
 After you visit the museums in central San Jose, check out these spots for the real deal.

 Music, Dancing, and Entertainment

 A few minutes east of main San Jose by taxi, Jazz Café is a popular live music venue in the San Pedro neighborhood.
 Jazz isn’t the only thing you’ll hear though – on any given night, local musicians treat patrons to reggae, rock, indie, and folk.
 With a full menu and casual atmosphere, it is easy to devote an entire evening here.
 It is no secret that Costa Ricans love to dance!
 Salsa, Merengue, and Cumbia are hugely popular, and you can test your skills at Castro’s.
 Younger crowds might enjoy clubs like Nova Rio Lounge, near the universities in San Pedro.
 For a little nostalgic family fun head to Salon de Patines, a large indoor roller-skating rink where the lights and music are just as important as the wheels.